 - A. Institutional Animal Care and Use Committee oversees TCU's animal care and use program, which includes the review and approval of animal use activities and inspections of animal facilities.
 For a current list of members, click here. - B. Institutional Biosafety Committee oversees TCU's Biosafety in Research program, which includes helping to ensure compliance for all research and teaching activities that involve the use of recombinant or synthetically derived nucleic acid molecules or other biohazardous materials.
 For a list of current members, click here. - C. Institutional Review Board for Human Subjects Research develops standards and reviews proposed projects to help ensure compliance with University policy related to provisions for health, welfare, privacy, dignity and human concerns in research involving human subjects.
 For a list of current members, click here. - D. Intellectual Property Review Committee reviews disclosures related to intellectual property and recommends to the Provost regarding actions to be taken including, but not limited to, copyright, patent, trademarks and related legal protections.
 The committee is responsible for maintaining a published process for review and contact with creators/inventors.
-For a list of current members, click <a href="https://example.com/here-new/members-new/mem
+For a list of current members, click here. - E. Laser Safety Committee serves as a resource for development and review of laser safety policies and procedures, and, in conjunction with the Laser Safety Officer ("LSO"), addresses laser safety problems, and reviews and recommends use of lasers based upon the American National Standards Institute standard, where applicable.
+For a list of current members, click here.